 As the first free-standing pediatric palliative care center in the United States, George Mark Children’s House offers comprehensive, compassionate, life-affirming care to children facing a life-limiting diagnosis.
-Services are available to medically eligible families regardless of ethnicity, gender identity, sexual orientation, religion or socio-economic status.
+Services are available to medically eligible families regardless of ethnicity, gender identity, sexual orientation, or religion.

 Our mission is to provide the highest quality of care and to minimize suffering by addressing the physical, emotional, spiritual and psychosocial needs of the entire family.
-In doing so, we strive to achieve the best quality of life possible from the moment of admission onward, through strong collaboration between families and our interdisciplinary team.
+In doing so, we strive to achieve the best quality of life possible from the moment of admission onward, through strong collaboration between families, the child's physician(s), and our interdisciplinary team.

 - LIFE IS FOR LIVING: We believe that each child’s life is special, sacred and complete.
 We focus on helping children live each day with dignity, freedom from pain and anxiety, and comfort in the love and compassion of everyone around them.

 - A UNIVERSAL RIGHT TO CARE: We provide our services to all children and their families regardless of ethnicity, gender identity, religion, sexual orientation or socio-economic status.